 “Dating is a multi-billion pound global industry, but how much is truly known about the Black British experience?
 Are we getting married?
 What is our experience of online dating?
 What relationship advice did we get from our parents?
 How is the younger generation faring in their quest for love?
 What cultural barriers do we face?”

-The first initiative of its kind in the UK, The Black Love Project is based on an online survey, covering love, sex, dating, relationships and parenting, which has been completed by over 550 Black Britons, focus groups and filmed interviews conducted in different parts of the country.
+The first initiative of its kind in the UK, The Black Love Project is based on an online survey, covering love, sex, dating, relationships and parenting, which has been completed by 900 Black Britons, focus groups and filmed interviews conducted in different parts of the country.

 Produced by Words of Colour Productions, in collaboration with publishing veteran, editor and writer Patsy Isles and AMC Media, The Black Love project successfully launched Wednesday 25 October 2017 at Bush Theatre, London.